Anurag17050/clinic-management-system/README.md

 ```
 clinic-management-system/
 │
-├── phase1/                     # ER diagram and requirements
+├── phase1/
+│   └── normalisation_analysis(NF).docx  # proof of normalisation for all tables
+│   └── relational schema and diagram
 │
 ├── phase2/
 │   └── ddl/